digitalinnovationone/dio-lab-open-source/community/filipester.md

 # Hey there, I'm filipester 👋

 ## About Me
-I'm André Filipe Obenaus, currently a Mechanical and Mechatronics Engineer who's diving headfirst into the world of coding.
+My name is André Filipe Obenaus, I'm a Mechanical and Mechatronics Engineer who's diving headfirst into the world of coding.
 While my background is rooted in engineering, I've developed a real passion for programming and technology.
 I'm excited to transition into a career in coding and am always on the lookout for new learning opportunities and challenges.

 ## My Coding Journey
 I'm still in the early stages of my programming journey, with skills ranging from beginner to intermediate.
 Here's what I'm working with: